Axway/amplify-central/content/en/docs/connect_manage_environ/connect_api_manager/_index.md

 ## Prerequisites

 * An Axway Amplify Central subscription in the Amplify platform
-* (Optional) a platform Service Account (see [Managing service accounts](https://docs.axway.com/bundle/platform-management/page/docs/management_guide/organizations/managing_organizations/index.html#managing-service-accounts)).
+* (Optional) A platform Service Account.
+See [Managing service accounts](https://docs.axway.com/bundle/platform-management/page/docs/management_guide/organizations/managing_organizations/index.html#managing-service-accounts).
 * (Optional) An Amplify Central environment.
 See [Create an environment](/docs/integrate_with_central/cli_central/cli_environments)
 * An API Manager user having the role of API Manager administrator for the Discovery / Traceability agent to connect to API Manager
 * An API Gateway user having the role of API Gateway operator for Traceability Agent to connect to API Gateway